treesess/desktop3dpc/vCP260102/readme.md

 <img width="365" height="377" alt="image" src="https://github.com/user-attachments/assets/784c701c-9509-4f92-b6b9-77299dd2b2ac" />

-yes it's already this good without detailed tuning.
+yes it's already this good without detailed tuning. check out how it moves: https://youtu.be/I5zWxPGP2qw

 the greatest benefit of using E axis in FDM slicer is that, you can do perfect *TRAVEL*, i.e., you can move your toolhead without leaking a single bit of cemential mixture!